emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 10 years later, there isn't a commonly deployed framework for energy management of network devices components.
 Despite this, there migh be enough information in EMAN documents to standard the identification of components which "migrated to sustainability" in a legacy device.

 Energy Object Context MIB, rfcrfc7461, is a reasonable starting point as it provides identification and context definitions which can be reused to describe these components.

+The energy allocated to the manufacturing phase (and to the steps before the deployement) is commonly accounted in 'embedded carbon' unit while the power consumption in operation is ususally measured in kilowatt-hour.

 # Use Cases